 Sometimes, the image might need a bit of tweaking to ensure that your text is perfectly visible.
 Here's how you can adjust the image:

-- Change brightness and contrast: Click on the image, then go to “Picture Format” and choose “Corrections.”
-Adjust brightness and contrast until the text stands out.
+- Change brightness and contrast: Click on the image, then go to

-- Recolor the image: Sometimes, a simple recoloring can make your text pop.
-Use the “Color” option under “Picture Format.”
+to give your image a unique look that complements the text. - Recolor the image: Sometimes, a simple recoloring can make your text pop.
+Use the

 These adjustments can help ensure that your image and text work together harmoniously, creating a cohesive look.